 - Home Page

-- 1. Go to https://learning.ksde.org
+- Go to https://learning.ksde.org

 - 2. Click on "Request an account".

 - New Account Information

 - 1. Click "Answer the questions."

 - 2. Complete all required fields which are indicated with a red exclamation point.
 Do not use commas when entering responses.

 - 3. Click "Submit your answers."
 An account request will be sent to KSDE and processed within one business day.
 Please do not submit multiple requests.

 - Confirmation Email

 - Once KSDE has processed the account request, an email will be sent to the email address provided during account set-up with a link a link to access the account and create a password.

+- Q Can employees take online trainings, such as Civil Rights training, through the KSDE Training Portal as a group?

-Yes, most online trainings available on the KSDE Training Portal can be completed as a group.
+- A Yes, most online trainings available on the KSDE Training Portal can be completed as a group.
 The KSDE Training Portal recognizes one user per account.
 An individual user could log into their account, access the training, and set it up for group participation by projecting the training onto a larger screen.
 The certificate of completion will only be generated for the individual who used their account to access the training, so the sponsor must track attendees, such as with a sign-in sheet, then record the training hours on their professional standards tracking log.
-The only exception to this group training option is Food Safety Basics - food safety training is required to be tracked by individual completion in Kansas, so each individual will need to log in with their own username and password to complete the training and earn their certificate of completion.
+The only exception to this group training option is Food Safety Basics food safety training is required to be tracked by individual completion in Kansas, so each individual will need to log in with their own username and password to complete the training and earn their certificate of completion.